-PureVPN offers Windows, macOS, and Android VPN apps.
+PureVPN has apps for Windows, macOS, and Android VPN.
 In addition to regular Android, PureVPN offers custom apps for the Amazon Firestick and Android TV.
 PureVPN also has browser extensions for Chrome and Firefox, and custom applet for Kodi and DD-WRT.
 This is an enormous amount of choice.

 Good manual setup guides are available for a bewildering combination of platforms and VPN protocols.
 This includes iOS, Linux (many distros) and a variety of routers.